 - Wear clothes as a sunscreen, including T-shirts, long-sleeved shirts, and hats.

-- Use a broad-spectrum sunscreen with an SPF of 30 or higher to protect against UVB and UVA.
+- Use a broad-spectrum sunscreen with an SPF of 30 or higher to protect skin against UVB and UVA.

 - Use plenty of sunscreen.
 At the very least, six full teaspoons are needed to cover the body of an average adult.